How to use our calculator

 - Its weight

 If you live in the UK, the Hallmarking Act 1973 stipulates that any item of gold weighing over 1g must be hallmarked.
-This is your guarantee that the item contains (at minimum) the amount of gold stated.
-If you need need help identifying a hallmark, check our our gold hallmark guide.
+This is your guarantee that the item contains (at minimum) the stated amount of gold.
+Check out our gold hallmark wizard if you need help identifying a hallmark.

 If possible, weigh your gold on a set of jewellers digital scales.
 You need to know the weight, in grams, preferably to one-tenth of a gram.
-Be wary of digital kitchen scales as many units only weigh in increments of 5 grams.
+Be wary of digital kitchen scales as many units only weigh in increments of 1, or even 5 grams.

 Enter the weight and purity of your gold into our calculator and select your preferred currency.
 If you've already been offered a price for your gold, enter it in the 'Offer Price' box.